 - Where a business has ceased trading, no further contributions will be payable.
 However, if the scheme was in arrears prior to this there may be a claim on the assets of the business in respect of missed contributions, as is normally the case.

-- In addition, the scheme will pay the employer National Insurance contributions and AE minimum employer pension contributions (capped at 3%).
-Making the total maximum payment £2,805 per month.
+- Up to 31st July 2020, the scheme also paid the associated employer NI contributions and AE minimum employer pension contributions (capped at 3%), making the total maximum payment £2,805 per employee per month.

-- The Coronavirus Job Retention Scheme will cover the cost of salary, employer NI contributions and employer pension contributions backdated to 1st March 2020 and is initially open for 3 months, but will be extended if necessary.
-HMRC will set out more details shortly.
+- The Coronavirus Job Retention Scheme will cover the cost of salary, employer NI contributions and employer pension contributions backdated to 1st March 2020.
+Flexible furlough – allowing previously furloughed workers to work part-time – was introduced on 1st July 2020.
+The scheme closes on 31st October 2020.

-For further information including how to access the scheme, visit businesssupport.gov.uk/coronavirus-job-retention-scheme/
+For further information including how to access the scheme, visit www.gov.uk/government/collections/coronavirus-job-retention-scheme.